davidhwyllie/findNeighbour4/doc/mongoinstall.md

 # Installing mongodb
-We have tested this application with MongoDb 2.6 (Linux, Ubuntu), Mongo 3.6.1 (Windows, and MongoDb atlas), and Mongo 4 (linux, windows).
+We have tested this application with Mongo 3.6.1 (Windows, and MongoDb atlas), and Mongo 4 (linux, windows).
+It does not work with 2.6.

 ## Windows
 MSI installers are [available](https://www.mongodb.com/download-center).